Baluf/anchor/README.md

     "value": "true"
 }
 ```
-- API :three: that returns a sheet by id. <br> Example for respone in json:
+- API 3️⃣ that returns a sheet by id. <br> Example for respone in json:
 ```json
 {
 "data": [["A","B","C","D"],